munterfi/bgpy/README.rst

 * **Exit task**

-Task that is executed once if a exit message is sent to the server by the :code:`terminate` function.
+Task that is executed once if an exit message is sent to the server by the :code:`terminate` method of the :code:`Client` class.
 The input of the :code:`exit_task` is the return value of the last :code:`exec_task` function call (or if never called, the return value from the :code:`init_task`).
-With :code:`respond` a second message can be sent to the client, if the client is set to be waiting for a second response (:code:`terminate(..., await_response=True`).
+With :code:`respond` a second message can be sent to the client, if the client is set to be waiting for a second response (:code:`Client.terminate(..., await_response=True`).

 .. code-block:: python